CARSON, Calif. -- Sean Franklin picked the perfect time for his first career Major League Soccer postseason goal.

 Real Salt Lake and the Galaxy battled to a scoreless draw in the first half despite plentiful scoring opportunities for Los Angeles.

-Galaxy forwards Landon Donovan and Keane, who combined for 26 goals during the regular season, were connecting with each other while keeping Real Salt Lake on its heels.
+Galaxy forwards Landon Donovan and Robbie Keane, who combined for 26 goals during the regular season, were connecting with each other while keeping Real Salt Lake on its heels.

 Los Angeles was simply unable to finish, thanks in part to the quick legwork of defender Tony Beltran, who continuously got into position to block, deflect or intercept passes and shots headed for the goal.

-Meanwhile, Galaxy defender Omar Gonzalez helped frustrate Real Salt Lake star Alvaro Saborio, who entered the game with a team-high 12 goals but didn't get many touches.
+Meanwhile, Galaxy defender Omar Gonzalez helped to frustrate Real Salt Lake star Alvaro Saborio, who entered the game with a team-high 12 goals but didn't get many touches.

 Real Salt Lake goalkeeper Nick Ramando also made a sliding stop of a shot by Donovan in the 88th minute.
 A shot by Juninho in the 90th minute, off a pass from Keane, went over the net.